alachins/raisd/README.md

 	make[1]: *** [build/release/RAiSD.o] Error 1
 	make: *** [release] Error 2

-In this case, please contact your system administrator to install it (recommended), or follow the instructions "Installing GSL".
+In this case, please contact your system administrator to install it (recommended).

+As an alternative, you can install GSL locally (not recommended) as follows:

+  	 $./install-RAiSD-GSL.sh

 Test Run
 --------